jovalle/technis/README.md

 * All images must have multi-arch support (at least arm64 and amd64).
 * Physical resource constraints aside (e.g. GPUs, memory, network bandwidth), no workload should be confined to a singular node.
-* In the interest of learning and technological diversity, using multiple solutions to a problem simulatenously is ideal.
+* In the interest of learning and technological diversity, using multiple solutions to a problem simultaneously is ideal.

 ### Ingress